 Ok, I’ll admit I’m a little biased 😉

-Eyelash extensions are excellent for brides and they are absolutely going to make you look more gorgeous both physically and in photos.
+Eyelash extensions are excellent for brides or any wedding attendee since they are absolutely going to make you look more gorgeous both physically and in photos.

 However, make sure that you plan toward getting the lash extensions.
 There are different lash looks that you can get with synthetic lashes.

 You can also choose between classic, hybrid, or volume lashes.
 Your best bet is to get the timing right so that you can be able to play with different looks and settle for the one that best fits you.